electron/electron/docs/api/browser-window.md

 * `position` [Point](structures/point.md)

-Set a custom position for the traffic light buttons.
-Can only be used with `titleBarStyle` set to `hidden` or `customButtonsOnHover`.
+Set a custom position for the traffic light buttons in frameless window.

 #### `win.getTrafficLightPosition()` _macOS_

-Returns `Point` - The current position for the traffic light buttons.
-Can only be used with `titleBarStyle` set to `hidden` or `customButtonsOnHover`.
+Returns `Point` - The custom position for the traffic light buttons in frameless window.

 #### `win.setTouchBar(touchBar)` _macOS_